Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 • Niagara (1953) is an early classic featuring Marilyn Monroe as Rose, who cheats on her husband and wins up being stalked by him.

-• Someone’s Watching Me (1978) is a pre-Halloween film by John Carpenter starring Lauren Hutton as a woman living in an LA high-rise who gets stalked by a man who spies on her from an adjacent building.
+• Someone’s Watching Me (1978) a pre-Halloween film by John Carpenter starring Lauren Hutton as a woman living in an LA high-rise who gets stalked by a man who spies on her from an adjacent building.

 • Stalker (1979) is a science fiction thriller that uses the term “stalker” in a different way, using it to describe a man who prospects and smuggles alien artifacts.
 Despite not being a “stalker” movie in the same way as other films in the list, Stalker is absolutely worth watching.